-But before the work could begin we had to earn the opportunity through advocacy.
-This involved encouraging our friends, families, and community to attend public meetings.
-That effort began nearly a decade ago, and produced a trails-centric vision for Little Mountain Park.
+It is important to note, before our work could begin we had to earn the opportunity through advocacy.
+We encouraged our friends, families, and the community to attend public meetings to express their collective support for trails.
+That advocacy, nearly a decade ago, produced a trails-centric vision for Little Mountain Park.

-Our mission continues to be the building of multi-use trails, ones designed for hikers, runners, and mountain bikers – and connecting trails to local parks, schools, neighborhoods and our down-towns.
-This in our view provides the greatest benefit to the residents of Skagit County and its visitors, enabling them to walk, run, and bike for fun, recreation, transportation, and health.
+Our mission continues to be building multi-use trails, ones designed for hikers, runners, and mountain bikers – and to connect these trails to local parks, schools, neighborhoods and our down-towns.
+This in our view provides the greatest benefit to the residents of Skagit County, and its visitors – to walk, run, and bike for fun, recreation, transportation, and health.

 Lastly, we asked (in prior posts) that you show your support for local trails, and many of you did.
 Thank you!
 The Skagit County Parks and Recreation comprehensive planning process is still underway.
 We promise to keep you posted, and remember – our collective engagement to advocate for trails is essential!

 The following video is old, created when we were MVTB, but it sums up what our group is about – and what we have planned going forward…

 Thanks for visiting our website!